Jazz down Pistons for 5th straight win

 Detroit has lost 10 of its last 11 games.
 Utah jumped to a 55-39 halftime lead.
 Bogdanovic was the main offensive weapon, tallying 16 points, while Mitchell tossed in a dozen more.
 Wood led Detroit with 10 points.

-Pistons coach Dwane Casey said the team's defense against Oklahoma City in a 114-107 loss on Wednesday might have been the worst he's seen since taking over as head coach prior to last season.
-The Pistons gave up 69 first-half points on 69 percent shooting from the field that night.
-Their defensive wasn't much better in the first half on Saturday.
-They guarded the 3-point line well, but the Jazz converted 18 of 23 field-goal tries inside the arc and led by as much as 22 points.
+Earlier this week, Pistons coach Dwane Casey said the team's defense against Oklahoma City in a 114-107 loss on Wednesday might have been the worst he's seen since taking over as head coach prior to last season.
+The Pistons gave up 69 first-half points on 69-percent shooting from the field that night.
+Their defense wasn't much better in the first half on Saturday.
+They guarded the 3-point line well, but the Jazz converted 18 of 23 field-goal tries inside the arc and led by as many as 22 points.

-Detroit hung around during the third quarter.
-John Henson tossed in a 3-pointer from the corner to make it 62-49.
-Bogdanovic answered with one of his own.
+Detroit hung around during the third quarter, however.
+John Henson tossed in a 3-pointer from the corner to make it 62-49 with 6:50 to play in the quarter, but Bogdanovic answered with one of his own.
 A three-point play from Wood cut Utah's lead to 10 with 4:18 left in the quarter.
 Sekou Doumbouya's fastbreak layup a minute later made it 68-60.
-Clarkson soon scored twice in the lane, but with Wood scoring 13 points in the quarter, the Jazz's lead was down to 79-73 entering the fourth.
+Clarkson soon scored twice in the lane, but with Wood scoring 13 points in the quarter, the Jazz lead was down to 79-73 entering the fourth.

 The Pistons rallied in the late going and pulled within three on McRae's layup with 42 seconds left.
-Rudy Gobert then made two free throws with 18.5 seconds left, and Mitchell added four more in the closing seconds. --Field Level Media
+Rudy Gobert (10 points, 12 rebounds) then made two free throws with 18.5 seconds left, and Mitchell added four more in the closing seconds. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)